decentraland/documentation/content/contributor/runtime/modules/restricted_actions.md

 ###### `triggerEmote` {#triggerEmote}

-Make the player's avatar display an emote animation, using one of the [[predefined names]].
+Make the player's avatar display an emote animation, using one of the predefined names.

 Requires the [`ALLOW_TO_TRIGGER_AVATAR_EMOTE`]({{< ref "/contributor/content/entity-types/scenes#permissions" >}}) permission.